-A sibling of a child who is currently enrolled in and intends to complete, or who has previously completed a 2-year (or optional 3 year) Preschool program.

-- A child whose mother or father completed a 2-year Preschool program at our Preschool. - 3.
-Children who are commencing the 3-year-old program. - 4.
-Children enrolled as per the chronological order of registration.
+- 1. A sibling of a child who is currently enrolled in and intends to complete, or who has previously completed, a 2-year (or optional 3-year) Preschool program. - 2.
+A child whose parent completed a 2-year Preschool program at our centre. - 3.
+Children who have commenced the 3-year-old program. - 4.
+Children enrolled based on the chronological order of registration.

-12. EDUCATIONAL PROGRAMS
+11. EDUCATIONAL PROGRAMS